 Parents can also be quite anxious when apart from their children, which they can show in different ways — through various non-verbal cues that children use as indicators of danger.
 For example, they might hold on to their child longer when saying goodbye or change their tone of voice.

-– The nature of relationship between a child and their parent/caregiver (attachment)
+– The nature of the relationship between a child and their parent/caregiver (attachment)

 A child may feel a parent is not a reliable figure to be attached to, because they leave even when the child doesn’t want them to.
-Insecure attachment may induce the feelings of anxiety.
+The insecure attachment may induce feelings of anxiety.

 – Life events that happen before or during the first experiences with separation

-These may include a birth of a sibling, change in surroundings (moving to a new place), tension at home, a parent/caregiver being away, etc.
+These may include the birth of a sibling, change in surroundings (moving to a new place), tension at home, a parent/caregiver being away, etc.

 – Individual development – cognitive and socio-emotional development and physical health